cowboyd/jenkins-prototype-ruby-plugin/README.md

 # Running

-1. you need Jruby
+1. use JRuby
-2. you need to install a special [patched version of Bundler](https://github.com/cowboyd/bundler/tree/master). *NOTE* - make sure you install off of the _master_ branch of this repo.
+2. install a special [patched version of Bundler](https://github.com/cowboyd/bundler/tree/master). *NOTE* - make sure you install off of the _master_ branch of this repo.
 The remote HEAD is 1_0_stable, so you must explicitly checkout master
-3. bundle
+3. `bundle`
 4. `rake server`